-When You'll Need to Pay Taxes on Social Security Benefits
+When You'll Pay Taxes on Your Benefits

-It works a bit differently for married couples who are filing jointly.
-You must add together the income of both spouses even if one of you isn't receiving Social Security benefits.
-Couples with a combined income of less than $32,000 will not pay taxes on Social Security benefits.
+It works a bit differently for married couples who file joint tax returns.
+You must add together the income of both spouses, even if one of you isn't receiving Social Security benefits.
+Couples with combined incomes of less than $32,000 won't pay taxes on Social Security benefits.

 Taxation and Roth IRAs

-The Balance does not provide tax, investment, or financial services and advice.
+NOTE: The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.

 Social Security Administration.
 "Income Taxes and Your Social Security Benefit."
 Accessed Oct.
 29, 2020.